The TFile Object (5 min)

 02 TFile

-• ContentDocumentid - This is the ID of the file you uploaded.
-You can use this to delete the uploaded file.
+- ContentDocumentId—This is the ID of the file you uploaded.
+You can use it to delete the uploaded file.

-• Created By - This is the name of who created the file.
+- Created By - This is the name of the person who made the file.

-• Last Modified By - This is the name of the last user to modify the file.
+- Last Modified By - This is the previous name of the user who modified the file.

-• Owner - This is the user that owns the file.
+- Owner - This is the user who owns the file.

-• Parent Object - This is the object that the file was uploaded to.
-This can be used when creating separate flows for files that were uploaded to different objects such as contacts or accounts.
+- Parent Object—This is the object to which the file was uploaded.
+This can be used when creating separate flows for files that were uploaded to different objects, such as contacts or accounts.

 03 Flows